Call Us for a Free Consultation

 Understanding the seriousness of DUI offenses and when they become felonies with Gallo Criminal Defense, Las Vegas.

-Driving under the influence (DUI) is one of the most severe offenses in Nevada's criminal court system.
-The state enforces strict laws to prevent impaired drivers from endangering public safety.
-The penalty for DUI-related intoxication can vary significantly depending on the offender and the cause of the incident.
-But when does a DUI conviction cross the line from a misdemeanor offense to a felony offense?
-This blog will explore the structure of DUI charges, penalties, and legal consequences, providing clarity for those facing a felony DUI crime in Nevada, including potential jail time.
+Driving under the influence (DUI) is one of the most serious offenses in Nevada's criminal justice system.
+The state enforces strict laws to prevent impaired driving and protect public safety.
+The penalties for DUI-related offenses can vary widely based on the circumstances.
+But when does a DUI cross from a misdemeanor to a felony in Nevada?
+This blog explores the legal structure of DUI charges, penalties, and consequences, offering clarity for those facing felony DUI charges, including potential jail time.

 Understanding the Basics: What is a DUI in Nevada?

-In Nevada, a DUI offense occurs when someone operates a motor vehicle while impaired by alcohol, drugs, or any substance that impacts their ability to control the car safely.
-The state imposes strict blood alcohol content (BAC) limits:
+In Nevada, a DUI occurs when a person operates a motor vehicle while impaired by alcohol, drugs, or any substance affecting safe control.
+The state enforces specific blood alcohol content (BAC) limits:

 • 0.04% BAC for commercial drivers.